bentoml/BentoML/docs/source/integrations/triton.rst

 TensorFlow, ONNX, to various deployments target and cloud providers.
 Triton is also designed with optimizations to maximize hardware utilization through concurrent model execution and efficient batching strategies.

-BentoML now supports running Triton Inference Server through the :ref:`Runner <concepts/runner:Using Runners>` architecture.
-The following integration guide makes the assumption that readers are familiar with BentoML infrastructure.
+BentoML now supports running Triton Inference Server as a :ref:`Runner <concepts/runner:Using Runners>`.
+The following integration guide assumes that readers are familiar with BentoML architecture.
-Make sure to check out our :ref:`tutorial <tutorial:Creating a Service>` should you wish to learn more about BentoML.
+Check out our :ref:`tutorial <tutorial:Creating a Service>` should you wish to learn more about BentoML service definition.

-The guide will try to be as comprehensive and detailed as possible, yet all the features from Triton Inference Server will not be covered.
-For more information, please refer to their documentation [#triton_docs]_.
+The guide is intended to be as comprehensive and detailed as possible, yet some features from Triton Inference Server are not covered.
+For more information, please refer to Triton  documentation [#triton_docs]_.

 The code examples in this guide can also be found in the examples folder [#triton_runner]_.